ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 - In Unreal Engine, open Project Settings > Project > Packaging > Project, and ensure that the For Distribution checkbox is not set.
 - In the general case, you can set `android:debuggable=true` in the application manifest file.

 You can now run Streamline, and do a capture of your application.
-This can be used to do a general performance analysis of your application, but we intend to add additional useful information first.
+This can be used to do a general performance analysis of your application, but you will add some useful information first.

 ## Custom Annotations

 In Streamline it is possible to add custom annotations to the timeline view.
 This can be useful to mark the start and end of specific parts of your application, or to mark when a specific event occurs.
 This can help you understand the performance of your application in relation to these events.
 At the bottom of *Figure 1* above there are custom annotations to show when inference, pre-processing, and post-processing are happening.

-To add annotations, we need to add some files into our project from the Gator daemon that Streamline uses.
-These files are `streamline_annotate.c`, `streamline_annotate.h` and `streamline_annotate_logging.h` from [here](https://github.com/ARM-software/gator/tree/main/annotate).
-Then we will be able to show log strings, markers, counters and Custom Activity Maps.
+To add annotations, you will need to add some files into your project from the Gator daemon that Streamline uses.
+These files are `streamline_annotate.c`, `streamline_annotate.h` and `streamline_annotate_logging.h` available [here](https://github.com/ARM-software/gator/tree/main/annotate).
+Then you will be able to show log strings, markers, counters and Custom Activity Maps.

-These files are obviously C code, so if your Android Studio project is in Java or Kotlin, you will need to add a C library to your project.
+These files are written in C, so if your Android Studio project is in Java or Kotlin, you will need to add a C library to your project.
 This is slightly trickier than just adding a Java or Kotlin file, but it is not difficult.
 You can find instructions on how to do this [here](https://developer.android.com/studio/projects/add-native-code).

-For us, we create a file that we will call `annotate_jni_wrapper.c` in the `src/main/cpp/` folder under our project.
-This will be a wrapper around the Gator daemon's functions, and will be called from our Kotlin code.
+Create a file that you will call `annotate_jni_wrapper.c` in the `src/main/cpp/` folder under your project.
+This will be a wrapper around the Gator daemon's functions, and will be called from your Kotlin code.
 It starts as below and continues with very similar wrapper functions for the other Gator daemon functions you want.

 ```c
 #include <jni.h>